COMPUTERS - HARDWARE, SOFTWARE, SET-UP & PROJECT ARCHITECTURE

-Computers provide the "grunt" to operate the software.
-Although I'm not an expert on computers or their various internals, I do have access to a number of individuals who do have a sound knowledge in this field.
+I am not an expert on computers or their internals, however, I do have access to a number of individuals who do have a sound knowledge in this field.
 Like anything in life, success is not always what you know, but learning to accept the knowledge of others and build upon this knowledge.

-The simulation will be operating with Flight Simulator 10 (FSX) and the avionics suite will be ProSim737 distributed by ProSim-AR.
+The simulation will use Flight Simulator 10 (FSX) and the avionics suite will be ProSim737 distributed by ProSim-AR.
 Previously I was using Sim Avionics (Sim-A).

 To run the simulator, I am using two computers linked in a network.
 The benefit of using two or more networked computers is the sharing of resources; accessory programs need not take valuable resources required for FSX to operate smoothly.
 One computer operates FSX and the main ProSim737 module while the second computer hosts other necessary programs and the ProSim737 accessory modules.